 This, on one side.
 Another big problem I find with the current administration is how...close minded it can be at times.
 Appealing things takes effort and time that I feel are excessive, and it's almost always a big struggle that ends up in nothing.
 Arguing with Eddie has been, in my past experience, a pain and a hazard, because the man himself is not willing to listen to his opposition and just uses his administrational powers to shut them down.

-a forum where Eddie's friends hang out.
+At the core of this all, there is a paradox.
+I feel that TV Tropes is, or wants to be, two places.
+Whether it is a free forum where people can discuss and speak up their minds without problems or persecutions or a forum where Eddie's friends hang out.
 The problem is that it can't be both.
 It is now up to administration to decide: Who are we gonna be?

 I guess that's all I have to say.
 I don't think there's anything I'm interested on discussing, and frankly, I'm expecting this post to not be read by morning or to have an edit tag by a moderator.
 I dunno.
 And I don't care.
 All I know is that this is what I think about this.
 You can skip it, or you can read it.
 And I hope this post helps towards dealing with these problems.

 I've conscripted two friends of mine to help me dig through OTC, this should take less time now.
 Hopefully, anyway.

 (In case you're wondering why I'm focusing on that subforum, it's just in my experience where the most volatile discussions tend to be.
 That may or may not be objectively true, but it's easier to focus on one forum)